AUDIE CORNISH, HOST:

 (SOUNDBITE OF BIRD CHIRP)

 CORNISH: The parrot, Cracker, and her owner, Susan Chamberlain, talking about Bird Talk magazine, which is ending its print publication.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.